 THINK ABOUT THE AIR CIRCULATION

 Limit your use of fans.
 If you must have a fan for some reason then make sure it’s blowing away from people.
 Open exterior doors if possible.

 SPECIAL HOUR FOR SENIORS

 Individuals who are 65 or older are at much higher risk.
 So, you could have the first 15 minutes, 30 minutes or hour be just for seniors.
 Many grocery stores and retail shops are doing this and it’s a great idea.

 THINK ABOUT YOUR TICKETING SOLUTIONS

 The best solution is to only allow credit card transactions instead of handling physical money, but I know that’s impossible for many haunts to do.
 Consider allowing customers to pay with Apple Pay and Google Wallet where they’ll just need to have their phone scanned.
+Many businesses use Square to process their payments and they can use a credit card reader that attaches to their phone for customers to swipe their credit card.
 Timed ticketing could be a solution for having few people together in the line at once.
 But nothing ever goes as planned and many people won’t arrive during their time slot.
 So, timed ticketing isn’t perfect.
 Disney World and Disneyland are using a virtual queue system which is showing lots of promise.